arlofonseca/fivem-parking/README.md

 - Ace-restricted command specifically created to streamline the insertion of vehicles into the database and the vehicle garage of another player or players.

+#### `/findspot`

+- This is a universal command designed for locating your parking spot.
+It becomes particularly useful when you find yourself unable to recall the exact location of your current parking spot and lack the funds to acquire a new parking spot.

 ### Exported Functions (server)

 #### `addVehicle`